Dusk (video game): Plot

 Dusk takes place in and around the fictitious rural town of Dusk, Pennsylvania.
 A huge network of "Lovecraftian ruins" is discovered underneath a section of farmland, which attracts the attention of the government.
 Military personnel and scientists establish research labs and factories in the town in an attempt to harness the magic of the ruins.
 Much of the research team soon fall victim to a series of demonic possessions and industrial disasters, which force the remnants of the team out of the town.
 A large perimeter wall is built around the town, sealing it off from the outside world.
 The player takes the role of a nameless treasure hunter ("Dusk Dude" or "The Intruder"), who has heard rumors that hidden riches exist within the sealed town.
 The treasure hunter is apprehended by the town's denizens, brought to a secluded farmhouse, and impaled onto a meathook.

 The Foothills, the first episode, is largely set in the country outskirts around Dusk's perimeter wall.
 After the protagonist escapes from the farmhouse, he travels across a variety of rural environments such as swamps, barnyards, cornfields, and sawmills.
 After breaching the perimeter wall and entering the town, the protagonist uncovers an underground passageway, which ultimately leads him to an industrial zone on the outskirts of the city.

 In the second episode, The Facilities, the player must fight through the remnants of the possessed military and science personnel, who guard an array of occult machines within the industrial zone.
 In the penultimate level of the episode, it is revealed that the machines extract power from the minced remains of slaughtered humans.
 Deep in the ruins of the industrial complex, the protagonist finds an otherworldly portal, which he activates and walks through.

 In the third and final episode, The Nameless City, the protagonist finds himself in a nightmarish dimension.
-After passing through a cathedral, he travels through various locations, with him being forced into a trial that takes place within a corrupted version of his own memories.
+After passing through a cathedral, he travels through various locations and is forced into a trial that takes place within a corrupted version of his own memories.
 In the end, the protagonist confronts and defeats the cult's leader, named Jakob, who in turn is killed by his followers.
-As he attempts to leave Jakob's lair, the protagonist finds himself trapped by the one responsible for everything that has occurred: the Outer God whom Jakob served under and the source of the cult's power known as Nyarlathotep.
+As he attempts to leave Jakob's lair, the protagonist finds himself trapped by the one responsible for everything that has occurred: the Outer God whom Jakob served under and the source of the cult's power, known as Nyarlathotep.
 A final battle ensues, and as the protagonist is able to deal the killing blow, Nyarlathotep deems him to be "worthy" and gives him his power, presumably corrupting him in the process and taking Jakob's place as leader of the cult.
 Nyarlathotep then places the protagonist in a kind of stasis "until [Nyarlathotep] has need of [him] again".